luxonis/depthai-docs-website/FAQ.md

 See the `VPU` section [here](https://docs.openvinotoolkit.org/latest/_docs_IE_DG_supported_plugins_Supported_Devices.html).

-Anything that's supported there uner `VPU` will work on DepthAI.
+Anything that's supported there under `VPU` will work on DepthAI.
 It's worth noting that we haven't tested all of these permutations though.

 ## What network backbones are supported on DepthAI?